Jarren Duran Player Props: Red Sox vs. Athletics

-The Boston Red Sox, including Jarren Duran and his .800 slugging percentage in past 10 games, including eight extra-base hits but no home run), battle starter Paul Blackburn and the Oakland Athletics at Fenway Park, Saturday at 4:10 PM ET.
+Jarren Duran -- batting .486 in his past 10 games -- will be in action for the Boston Red Sox versus the Oakland Athletics, with JP Sears on the hill, on July 9 at 1:35 PM ET.

-He had two hits (going 2-for-4 with a triple and an RBI) in his last game against the Athletics.
+In his last game, he racked up two extra-base hits (3-for-5 with a double, a home run and three RBI) against the Athletics.

 Jarren Duran Game Info & Props vs. the Athletics